MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues.md

 :::image type="content" source="media/work-queues/work-queue-e2e-automation.png" alt-text="Screenshot of an end-to-end process that leverages work queues to communicate prioritized work between process steps and automations." lightbox="media/work-queues/work-queue-e2e-automation.png":::

-Work queues play a crucial role in improving the efficiency, scalability and resiliency of automations and help prioritize work, with the highest-priority items being completed first, regardless of whether they're processed by digital workers, human workers, or through integrations.

 > [!IMPORTANT]
 >